SoorajM143/personal-website/README.md

-## Created using
+## Created using React,Material UI and hosted with Netlify

-1. React
-2. Material UI
-3. Netlify